MadrigalStreetCartel/neuz/README.md

 ##### Party support:
 It will follow the party leader by automatically selecting it from the party window, to make it work:
 - Enable the "Is it in a party?" toggle under settings
-- Position the party window names list in the top right corner and shrink it as much as possible from sides and below
+- Position the party window in the bottom left corner and shrink it as much as possible from sides and below
 - Make sure to close all party windows before engaging.
 - Engage.
 It will also use F1 + C (action slot) to self-buff based on the "interval between buffs" timer.